 Lego Star Wars was one of the first licenced ranges Lego did, and it’s still to this day one of the most popular.
 Here at T3, we definitely think they deserve to be crowned some of the best Lego sets out there.
 Now, with that being said, they don’t come cheap, BUT, if you keep an eye out on our Lego deals page, you may be able to bag yourself a bargain – so keep an eye out.

 Star Wars Lego sets come in a variety of themes, from characters to vehicles and ships, and if you’re a Lego Star Wars collector, you may also want to browse our Lego Star Wars Mandalorian sets.
 And if you’re curious about the design and creation of Lego Star Wars, check out this interview with Lego Star Wars' Creative Director.
 But for now, let's look at the best Lego Star Wars sets…

-Best Lego Star Wars sets of 2021
+Best Lego Star Wars sets 2023 ranking